The equivariant K-theory of a cohomogeneity-one action: Coverings and mapping tori

-Note that multiplication by $|F|$ is also invertible on $C^\bl_G(Z;\E)$ and recall that given a cochain complex $C$ of $F$-modules in which multiplication by $|F|$ is invertible, the inclusion $C^F \longinc C$ induces an isomorphism $\H(C^F) \isoto \H(C)^F$, and multiplication by $|F|$ is again invertible on $\H(C)$.
-This gives us the claimed isomorphism in Bredon cohomology.
-The action of $F$ on $Z$, since it commutes with that of $G$, induces the structure of a spectral sequence of $F$-algebras on the sequence converging to $\E Z$, so inductively applying the same recollection to each page, we see $\pi^*$ induces a pagewise isomorphism of one spectral sequence with the $F$-invariants of the second, and so at $E_\infty$ we recover an isomorphism $\gr \E(Z/F) \simto (\gr \E Z)^F$.
-But for any filtered $F$-module $N$ in which multiplcation by $|F|$ is invertible, the inclusion $N^F \longinc N$ induces an isomorphism $\gr N^F \isoto (\gr N)^F$, so the $E_\infty$ map further factors through an isomorphism $\gr \E(Z/F) \isoto \gr \E (Z)^F$.
-This is the associated graded map induced by $\E(Z/F) \lt \E(Z)^F$, so as the filtration involved is finite, that map is an isomorphism as well ~\cite[Thm.~2.6]{boardman1999conditionally}. \epf
+There is a equivariant \AHSS due to Matumoto~\cite[\SS4]{matumoto1973equivariant},\footnote{\ The spectral sequence with sheaf coefficients due to Segal ~\cite[\SS5]{segal1968equivariant} reduces to this one in the case $\E = \KG$ but is less immediately adapted to our needs. } functorial in and converging to the $\E$-cohomology of finite $G$--CW complexes, and the entries $E_2^{p,q}$ of its second page are the Bredon cohomology groups $H_G^p(-;E^q)$ with coefficients in the coefficient system $K \lmt E^q(G/K)$.
+Forgetting the $\G$-action and regarding $X$ as a $G$--CW complex, we see $\pi\: X \lt X/\G$ induces a morphism of these spectral sequences.
+Since the spectral sequence can be defined using a Cartan--Eilenberg $H(p,q)$-system with $H(p,q) \ceq \Direct_n E^n(X_{p-1},X_{q-1})$ and the skeleta $X_j$ are $\G$-invariant by definition, the differentials $d_r$ of this spectral sequence are $\G$-equivariant.
+On $E_2$ pages, the induced map of spectral sequences is $\HG(X/G;\E) \lt \HG(X;\E)$, which we have just seen is an isomorphism onto its image $\HG(X;\E)^\G$.
+Inductively applying the recollection about invariants of cochain complexes from the previous paragraph to each page, we see $\pi^*$ induces a pagewise isomorphism of one spectral sequence with the $\G$-invariants of the second, and so at $E_\infty$ we recover an isomorphism $\gr \E(X/\G) \simto (\gr \E X)^\G$, where $\defm\gr$ denotes the associated graded module with respect to the cellular filtration.
+But for any filtered $\G$-module $N$ divisible by $|\G|$, the inclusion $N^\G \longinc N$ induces an isomorphism $\gr (N^\G) \isoto (\gr N)^\G$, so the $E_\infty$ map further factors through an isomorphism $\gr \E(X/\G) \isoto \gr\big(\E (X)^\G\big)$.
+This is the associated graded map induced by $\E(X/\G) \lt \E(X)^\G$, so as the filtration involved is finite, that map is an isomorphism as well ~\cite[Thm.~2.6]{boardman1999conditionally}. \epf

+As a corollary we have a result on mapping tori, which we prefer to state as a ring isomorphism, so we will need to define an additional notion.